rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-best-practice.md

 ## Identifying Your Hosts Easily

 It is highly recommended to use nicknames.
-The recommended method for easily acquiring and renmaing World-Wide Names (WWNs) is to connect one cable at a time and then rename the WWN to something meaningful.
+The recommended method for easily acquiring and renaming World-Wide Names (WWNs) is to connect one cable at a time and then rename the WWN to something meaningful.
 You can change it via the PowerVault Manager (Provisioning > Hosts).

 ## Pool Balancing